 Overall Rank: 6 out of 10

 DealDash, Product Overview

 Is DealDash a scam?
 I will try to establish this company’s merit or the lack of it, in this review.
-DealDash is a online commerce site that is mainly know as a penny auction site.
+DealDash is an online commerce site that is mainly known as a penny auction site.
 It was founded in 2009, by William Wolfram.
 It is the longest running penny auction site going and is based out of Minneapolis, Minnesota.

 They have over 4 million registered users on their site.
 That’s a pretty good base for a business.

-On a odd note, DealDash also owns DealDashReviewed.com, where they collect testimonials and reviews of people that have used DealDash.
-Seems they want to drive home the point that they are legit.
+On an odd note, DealDash also owns DealDashReviewed.com, where they collect testimonials and reviews of people that have used DealDash.
+It seems they want to drive home the point that they are legit.
 It also seems that they have articles that advertise and obviously try to steer customers to start bidding on.

 It’s kinda weird and misleading for an established business.
 I originally thought it was a legitimate review site about DealDash, but it’s not.